nnul/deck-duel/README.md

 ##### Loss

 The loser of combat can respond by using *guard* points to evade incoming damage.
 Any damage not evaded in this way is removed from that players health.
-If a player takes damage when they have points in their *aggression* pool those points are lost and must be removed from play.
+If a player takes damage while they have *aggression* points, those points are lost and must be removed from play.

 #### Face Cards